ENSAE Paris - École d'ingénieurs pour l'économie, la data science, la finance et l'actuariat

 • Determine whether the problem is well-defined and characterize its optimality conditions;

-• Numerically solve policy functions.
+• Numerically solve policy functions;

 Plan

-Part I: Basic Approach
+Part I: Dynamic Programming

-Chapter 2: Dynamic Programming
+Lecture 2: Dynamic Programming

-- Application: Optimal Growth
+• Application: Optimal Growth

-Chapter 5: Bayesian Learning
+Lecture 4: Bayesian Learning

 Références